-- 27.1 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online. - 27.2 Through training, all staff members will be made aware of the following: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity. - 27.3 Horizons Specialist Academy Trust will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the Trust's E-safety policy. - 27.4 The use of mobile phones by staff and pupils is closely monitored by the Trust, in accordance with the Trust's E-safety policy and individual Academy Behaviour Guidance. - 27.5 The Trust will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching.
+- 28.1 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.
+The Trust adopt a whole school approach to online safety that considers the four areas of risk: Content; being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.
+Contact; being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial and other purposes.
+Conduct; personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying.
+Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 28.2 Through training, all staff members will be made aware of the following: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity. - 28.3 Horizons Specialist Academy Trust will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the Trust's E-safety policy. - 28.4 The use of mobile phones by staff and pupils is closely monitored by the Trust, in accordance with the Trust's E-safety policy and individual Academy Behaviour Guidance. - 28.5 The Trust will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching.

-28. Mobile phone and camera safety
+29. Mobile phone and camera safety

-- 28.1 Staff members will not use personal mobile phones or cameras when pupils are present. - 28.2 Staff may use mobile phones on school premises outside of working hours when no pupils are present. - 28.3 Staff may use mobile phones in the staffroom during breaks and non-contact time. - 28.4 Mobile phones will be safely stored and in silent mode whilst pupils are present. - 28.5 Staff will use their professional judgement in emergency situations. - 28.6 Staff may take mobile phones on trips, but they must only be used in emergencies and should not be used when pupils are present. - 28.7 The sending of inappropriate messages or images from mobile devices is strictly prohibited. - 28.8 Horizons Specialist Academy Trust ICT Manager and Academy E-Safety leads will review and authorise any downloadable apps no apps or programmes will be downloaded on to work devices without express permission from an ICT technician or E-safety leads. - 28.9 Horizons Specialist Academy Trust will adhere to the terms of the E-Safety Policy at all times.

-- 28.10 Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to Horizons Specialist Academy Trust's Data Protection Policy. - 28.11 Academy DSL's will, in known cases of a pupil who is a Child In Care or who has been adopted, liaise with the pupil's social worker, carers or adoptive parents to assess the needs and risks associated with the pupil. - 28.12 Staff will report any concerns about another staff member's use of mobile phones to the DSL.
+- 29.1 Staff members will not use personal mobile phones or cameras when pupils are present. - 29.2 Staff may use mobile phones on school premises outside of working hours when no pupils are present. - 29.3 Staff may use mobile phones in the staffroom during breaks and non-contact time. - 29.4 Mobile phones will be safely stored and in silent mode whilst pupils are present. - 29.5 Staff will use their professional judgement in emergency situations. - 29.6 Staff may take mobile phones on trips, but they must only be used in emergencies and should not be used when pupils are present. - 29.7 The sending of inappropriate messages or images from mobile devices is strictly prohibited. - 29.8 Horizons Specialist Academy Trust ICT Manager and Academy E-Safety leads will review and authorise any downloadable apps no apps or programmes will be downloaded on to work devices without express permission from an ICT technician or E-safety leads. - 29.9 Horizons Specialist Academy Trust will adhere to the terms of the E-Safety Policy at all times. - 29.10 Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to Horizons Specialist Academy Trust's Data Protection Policy. - 29.11 Academy DSL's will, in known cases of a pupil who is a Child In Care or who has been adopted, liaise with the pupil's social worker, carers or adoptive parents to assess the needs and risks associated with the pupil. - 29.12 Staff will report any concerns about another staff member's use of mobile phones to the DSL.
 Staff who do not adhere to this policy will face disciplinary action.